vpp-dev/vpp-release-notes/README.md

 @page release_notes_2610 Release notes for VPP 26.10

-More than 12 commits since the previous release, including 3 fixes.
+More than 14 commits since the previous release, including 5 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Fri May 22 05:11:52 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Sat May 23 04:50:49 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER